-To be able to use the rulers, you need to activate the Expert Mode option in the Options... menu.
+To be able to use the options for displaying cross-references, you need to activate the Expert Mode option in the Options... menu.
+The page number is a predefined placeholder that can be used in text components and drawing frames among other things.